 Most people have misconceptions about protein intake and its effect on the body.
 Contrary to the belief that protein increases body weight, the opposite is the truth.
 What protein does is suppress excess production of the hunger hormone, Ghrelin.
-According to experts, the best thing to do is reduce your carbs and fat intake when you hit a plateau.
+According to experts at a clinic of weight loss surgery London, one of the best ways to lose weight is by reducing your carbs and fat intake when you hit a plateau.
 Instead, increase your protein consumption for the three square meals you consume per day.
 Up to thirty grams of a protein meal per day is considered healthy.

 A 15 – 30% protein diet reboots your metabolic rate.
 Furthermore, it provides the body with the requisite enzymes to protect against muscle mass loss.
 Again, you’ll be surprised to know that a high-protein diet improves the rate at which your body burns calories.
 Indeed, this is good news for those who hit a plateau in their weight loss mission.

 Clinical fat-burning means

 Cryolipolysis, lipotropic injections, laser liposuction, etc., are few examples of how others choose to lose weight after reaching a plateau.
 Indeed, sometimes there is nothing else you can do apart from seeking help clinically.
 Fortunately, most of these methods are FDA-approved and healthy when done by a licensed professional.
 Some of them may not be an option for you if you have certain pre-existing conditions.